Mission & Vision Statements

 Baobab Community is a non-profit arts education and presentation organization located in the vibrant Wellington West neighbourhood of Ottawa, Canada.
 Named for the unusual and resilient African Baobab tree, their classes in West African drumming, dancing and singing have brought together people of all ages and backgrounds in the Ottawa community since 1995.
 Drumming provides confidence, self-esteem, physical workout and community building.
 Baobab Tree is a socially responsible organization that gives back to the African community by raising awareness for the village of Dagbamete in Ghana, as well as supporting Ottawa organizations.
 Many of its members have traveled there to study and visit.
 Established in 1995 by Kathy Armstrong and Rory Magill, this multi-branched organization has reached thousands of people in the Ottawa and surrounding areas, while affecting lives throughout the world.

 Baobab Community is a registered educational charity and is generously supported in part by the City of Ottawa.
-Other funding comes from our programming and private donations, as well as the Rotary Club and the Gaia Fund (through the Ottawa Community Foundation).
+Other funding comes from our programming and private donations, as well as project support from the Rotary Club, Ontario 150 and Ontario Trillium Foundation .
 We are grateful for the continued support.

 Artistic Director and ROOTS Class Instructor:

 Kathy Armstrong is a percussionist and educator who is well-known for her work in bringing Ghanaian music and dance to choirs, schools and community groups in North America and Europe.
 She received her Master’s of Music from the University of Toronto, and has studied extensively in Ghana since 1990.
 Her commitment to community development and cross-cultural understanding informs and strengthens the inherent power of this art form.
 Based in Ottawa since 1994, she founded Baobab Community in 1995.
-Kathy also teaches part time at Carleton University, and freelances locally and internationally.
-She is currently pursuing further graduate studies looking at links between music and health and well-being.
+Kathy also teaches part-time at Carleton University, and freelances locally and internationally.
+She recently completed further graduate studies at Carleton, where she received a Senate Medal for her work researching the links between drumming and wellbeing.
 For more information please visit www.kathyarmstrong.ca

 A music lover her whole life, Hayley de Bie attended her first Baobab performance in 1998 and became our operations manager almost 10 years later in 2006 and stayed in that position for seven years.
-Her current role is on contract for our finance requirements.
+Her current role is on contract for our finance requirements, and tour manager for our Footsteps to Ghana trips.
 Hayley brings her experience in community, volunteerism and education to the Tree and always seems to have a smile for everyone!

 Master Drummer Kwasi Dunyo is friend, mentor, leader, teacher and inspiration for Baobab Tree members.
 From the first meeting with him in Ghana in 1990, he has unfailingly supported our efforts to learn, enjoy and celebrate the vibrant music and dance of his people and culture.
 Kwasi was born at the Ewe village of Dagbamete in the Volta Region of Ghana.
 He has been drumming from the time he could only reach the drums by standing on blocks.
 Since then he has drummed, danced, taught and directed extensively in a variety of contexts in Ghana and North America and most recently, Taiwan.
 Coming to Canada first in 1992, through Kathy Armstrong and with the help of the Canada Council, his open and generous style and great love of the music earned him many praises.
 In addition to guest residencies at numerous universities, Kwasi is the founding director of the West African Cultural Exchange, and annually hosts drumming tours to his village of Dagbamete in Ghana.
 Currently he is based in Toronto where he teaches at the University of Toronto, York University and directs the Kekeli Ensemble. www.dunyo.com